Same-sex marriage in Australia: De facto relationships

-Rudd Government 2008–2009 reforms
+Rudd government 2008–2009 reforms

-Following the Australian Human Rights Commission's 2007 report "Same-Sex: Same Entitlements", and an audit of federal legislation, in 2009 the Rudd Government introduced several reforms designed to equalise treatment for same-sex couples and same-sex families.
-The reforms amended 85 Commonwealth laws to eliminate discrimination against same-sex couples and their children in a wide range of areas.
-The reforms came in the form of two pieces of legislation, the Same-Sex Relationships (Equal Treatment in Commonwealth Laws—General Law Reform) Act 2008 and the Same-Sex Relationships (Equal Treatment in Commonwealth Laws—Superannuation) Act 2008.
-These laws, which passed the Parliament in November 2008, amended 70 other existing Commonwealth acts to equalise treatment for same-sex couples and their children.
+Following the Human Rights and Equal Opportunity Commission's (HREOC) 2007 report titled "Same-Sex: Same Entitlements", and an audit of federal legislation, the Rudd government introduced in 2008 several reforms designed to equalise treatment for same-sex couples and same-sex families.
+The reforms eliminated discrimination against same-sex couples and their children in a wide range of areas.
+They came in the form of two pieces of legislation, the Same-Sex Relationships (Equal Treatment in Commonwealth Laws—General Law Reform) Act 2008 and the Same-Sex Relationships (Equal Treatment in Commonwealth Laws—Superannuation) Act 2008.
+These laws, which passed the Parliament in November 2008, amended 70 existing Commonwealth acts to equalise treatment for same-sex couples and their children.

-As a result of these reforms same-sex couples were treated equally with heterosexual couples in most areas of federal law.
+As a result of these reforms, same-sex couples were treated equally with heterosexual couples in most areas of federal law for the first time.
 For instance, with relation to social security and general family law, same-sex couples were previously not recognised as a couple for social security or family assistance purposes.
 A person who had a same-sex de facto partner was treated as a single person.
 The reforms ensured that same-sex couples were, for the first time under Australian law, recognised as a couple akin to opposite-sex partners.
 Consequently, a same-sex couple receives the same rate of social security and family assistance payments as an opposite-sex couple.
-Because of constitutional limitations, Australia cannot have a national registered partnership, civil union or same-sex relationship scheme.
-Under the Australian Constitution, the Federal Government only has power in relation to marriages.
-States would have to refer their powers to the Commonwealth to allow a national registered partnership, civil union or same-sex relationship scheme.